Stephen Boleslav Roman: Early life

-Štefan Boleslav Roman was born in village Veľký Ruskov (now Nový Ruskov) in Slovakia.
-He emigrated to Canada when he was 16 years old.
+Štefan Boleslav Roman was born in the village of Veľký Ruskov (now Nový Ruskov) in Slovakia, then part of the Czechoslovak Republic.
+He emigrated to Canada when he was 16 years old, shortly before Nazi Germany annexed his native Czechoslovakia.

+Religion

 Since his youth he was strongly connected to the Greek Catholic Church.
 He helped to found and organize the Slovak Catholic Eparchy of Saints Cyril and Methodius of Toronto.
 The monumental Cathedral of the Transfiguration of our Lord in Markham was funded and designed by him, modeling the structure on the church in Veľký Ruskov.

+Recognition

 Roman was invested in the Order of Canada and the Canadian Mining Hall of Fame.

 The Vatican appointed him a Papal knight.

 The lake freighter Stephen B. Roman was named after him.